break-stuff/clarion/docs/framework/documentation/variables.md

 Variables (sometimes called _design tokens_) are one of the core pieces of your project.
 They help bring consistency and organization to your application.
 You can find your variables file at the root of the `00_Abstracts` directory.
 If you have values that you use regularly throughout our site or application, it is highly recommended that you add them here to maximize their reuse and minimize maintenance time.

+## Containers

+There is currently only 1 container variable and it is `$content-width`.
+This is the max-width of the main content of your pages.
+The default is set to `600px` for optimal readability for pages with a lot of text (documentation sites, blogs, etc.), but feel free to tweak this to suit your needs.

 ## Fonts

-There are 3 default font types set up to start out with (`$font-accent`, `$font-base`, and `$font-monospace`).
+There are 3 default font types set up to start out with (`accent`, `base`, and `monospace`).
 This should usually be more than enough for a website or application.
 If you feel like you need more font families in your project than this, feel free to add them, but do so carefully.
 Having all of those fancy fonts on your site may look nice, but they come at a cost (both for performance and usability).

 For performance reasons, the default values that have been set for these variables are system fonts.
 For further reading on this, check out Marcin Wichary's excellent [Smashing Magazine article](https://www.smashingmagazine.com/2015/11/using-system-ui-fonts-practical-guide/).

+For more information on how to use your fonts, check out the documentation on the [font mixin](/framework/documentation/mixins/font.html).

-## Font Types
+## Font Families

 | Type | Description |
 |---|---|